97% of Honda and Acura vehicles sold in the U.S. in 2014 were manufactured in North America, the highest percentage of any international automaker.

 - Honda has maintained a local auto production rate of 75 percent or higher for the past 15 years.

-- Honda Aircraft Company has invested more than $100 million into its production facility in Greensboro, N.C. for HondaJet, a new advanced light jet.
+- Honda Aircraft Company has invested $140 million into its production facility in Greensboro, N.C. for HondaJet, a new advanced light jet.
 This facility is part of the 83-acre campus Honda Aircraft Company world headquarters.

-- Honda Aero, Inc. invested more than $38 million into its aircraft engine production facility in Burlington, N.C. to supply the engines for HondaJet.
+- Honda Aero, Inc. has invested $42 million into its aircraft engine production facility in Burlington, N.C. to supply the engines for HondaJet.